 As computers got more powerful (and brains didn’t), we reached a tipping point where our methods of building software were no longer effective.
 In other words, we couldn’t make steel and bronze one atom at a time.
 We needed to become chemists.

-With the transition to software chemistry, the idea that you could build software through pure reason faded to become replaced by soft empiricism.
-We stopped asking if the software was right in some Platonic ideal sense and start tracking the rate of defects.
-We went from “purity” in the mathematical sense (it either is or isn’t) to “purity” in the chemical sense (how pure is this compound?).
+With the transition to software chemistry, the idea that you could build software through pure reason faded to become replaced by softer empiricism.
+We stopped asking if the software was right in some Platonic ideal sense and started tracking the rate of defects.
+We went from “purity” in the mathematical sense (it either is or isn’t) to “purity” in the chemical sense (“how pure is this compound?”).

 In the past decade, I think we’ve started stumbling through the next transition: biology.
 Software, of course, isn’t anywhere near as complex as a living thing yet.
 But it’s starting to reach a level of complexity, especially on the web where most code is being written today, that it’s more productive to think of code as an organic material.